Barbara Poček - Programme Facilitator

 Between 2017 and 2022, she was a member of the Board of Directors of IETM (International Network for Contemporary Performing Arts) and in 2022 she joined the IETM Team as the coordinator of the Local Journeys for change and the Green School programmes.

-Mike van Graan - Programme Facilitator
+Mike van Graan - Programme Facilitator and Mentor

 Mike van Graan is a South African playwright with vast experience in cultural policy, building networks and advocacy.
 After the first democratic elections in South Africa in 1994, he was appointed as a Special Advisor to the minister responsible for arts and culture, where he played an influential role in helping to develop post-apartheid cultural policies.